profLewis/librat/README.md

 ------------
 `librat` (actually called `ratlib` in the code. 🐁 ) is a ray tracing library built for radiative trabnsfer simulations for remote sensing studies.

+To set the library up on your computer, you need to configure and compile the code.
+As explained in more detail below, this involves typing:

+    ./configure; make clean all test

+at the shell prompt.
+Press the `<return>` key to execute the commands.
+The semicolon `;` allows us to put multiple commands on the same line.
+We couldotherwise type them on seperate lines.

 📲Configuration
 ============

-To set this library up on your computer, in a unix shell type:
+To configure this library up on your computer, in a unix shell type:

     ./configure